What is nonequilibrium?: Phenomenology

 \item Active Matter Systems (2000s–present): concerning systems like self-propelled particles (bacteria, synthetic swimmers) exhibiting flocking, clustering, etc. The nonequilibrium is due to constant energy consumption at the microscale.
 Novel phases are revealed and showing transitions without equilibrium analogs.

 \item Fermi Acceleration (Plasmas, Cosmic Rays): a stunning example of energy gain through stochastic interactions in a driven environment, central in astrophysical plasma physics and nonthermal energy distributions.
 The mechanisms ({\it e.g.}, particle energization, shock acceleration) embody far-from-equilibrium dynamics and the coupling between waves and matter.
-Related instabilities due to wave-particle energy transfers are well documented, \textit{e.g.} the origin of Langmuir waves \cite{langmuir} (and the ``negative mass effect'' \cite{negativemass, negativemass2}), Faraday waves \cite{waveparticleexperiment, waveparticleexperiment2} (where a flat hydrostatic surface becomes unstable by a vibrating receptacle), and plasma heating and acceleration more generally, \cite{plasmaphysicsbook}.
+Related instabilities due to wave-particle energy transfers are well documented, \textit{e.g.} the origin of Langmuir waves \cite{langmuir} (and the ``negative mass effect'' \cite{negativemass, negativemass2}), Faraday waves \cite{waveparticleexperiment, waveparticleexperiment2} (where a flat hydrostatic surface becomes unstable by a vibrating receptacle), plasma heating and acceleration more generally, \cite{plasmaphysicsbook}, and in the interaction of waves with active matter \cite{beyen2025couplingelasticstringactive}.

 \item Physics of Life: life itself is arguably the ultimate nonequilibrium phenomenon.
 Life exists and persists far from equilibrium, constantly consuming energy to maintain order, process information, and reproduce.
 It also includes the understanding of the conversion of energy ({\it e.g.}, from sunlight or food) into chemical work — an ongoing nonequilibrium process that sustains life's low entropy state.
 Biological engines allow DNA replication, transcription, and translation, all are driven by chemical gradients (ATP, GTP hydrolysis), all irreversible and far from equilibrium.